 Spartan’s Los Angeles Area Campus offers both an FAA-approved Diploma and an Associate of Occupational Studies Degree preparing students for A&P Certification.

 A&P Technicians keep airplanes in safe flying condition.
 They are certified by the Federal Aviation Administration (FAA) and work for airlines, aircraft manufacturers, general aviation companies, aerospace, as well as the U.S. government.
 In addition, some non-aviation related industries employ A&P Certified Technicians due to their high level of precision training and familiarity with systems such as hydraulics.

 Day or Evening Session: 22 months

-If you have already successfully completed the Airframe and Powerplant Diploma Program, this course is simply an add-on of 6 more classes and 15 additional weeks.
+If you have already successfully completed the Airframe & Powerplant Diploma Program, this additional coursework is simply 6 more classes and 15 additional weeks.

 - 3 general units

 - 5 powerplant units

 - Lasts five weeks